| The

 Gila Bend, Maricopa, and back to Tempe.
 This seven-hour trip

-included stops at the Robbins Butte Wildlife refuge, Sonoran
+included stops at the Robbins Butte Wildlife refuge, and the Sonoran

 saguaro cacti along Arizona Highway 238.